Congratulations, 30-somethings: After spending your 20s getting acclimated to adulthood, you finally have your sea legs.

 Does your budget support your current life goals?
 If not, revise it.

 4. Track your spending for a month

-So keep track of your money for a month, and then compare your actual spending with your budgeted amounts.
+Compare your actual spending with your budgeted amounts.
 Depending on where the numbers land, you’re going to either need to rework the budget or rethink your spending.

 5. Pay off your debt

-Of course, we all wish we had never gone into debt in the first place, but there’s no use in rehashing past mistakes.
-Now is the time to take action and correct them.
+Of course, we all wish we had never gone into debt in the first place.
+But there’s no use in rehashing past mistakes: Now is the time to take action and correct them.